 Level design is integral to retro FPS games.
 Jason and Mike are combining their talents with a Doom modder to maximize Prodeus' potential in level creation.
 Jason said:

-Take this fearsome foe in the above GIF as an example of the enemy design.
+Take this fearsome foe in this GIF as an example of the enemy design.
 Jason says this is called a Prodean.
 "Lots of mystery surround their origin," said Jason, "but if you see one, best not waste time and take it down first."

 Additional tools to adjust the field of view from outrageously far to ridiculously close are available.
 Prodeus allows players to have an immersive HUD or a subtle one.
 You can even completely disable it.
 Jason explained a bit more on their approach to this: